AmieeZou/AmieeZou/README.md

 - 👋 Hi, I’m @AmieeZou
-- 👀 I’m interested in Netflix, Barnes and Nobles, cooking and hibernating
+- 👀 I’m interested in watching TV shows, espeically from Netfelix, going to Barnes and Nobles on the weekend, cooking from new receipes and hibernating (?)
-- 🌱 I’m currently learning (???)
+- 🌱 I’m currently learning Python and Java!
-- 💞️ I’m looking to collaborate on (???)
+- 💞️ I’m looking to collaborate on Python and Panda projects!
+DM me if you are interested!
-- 📫 How to reach me ...
+- 📫 My email: amieezou@gmail.com

 <!---
 AmieeZou/AmieeZou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.